mishyjari/the-board-cli/README.md

 #### **License:**
 This project is licensed under the terms of the MIT license.
+Please refer to `LICENSE` for full use details.